Chadius/terosDesignNotes/characters/playable/teros.md

 Teros fights a mission between being efficient and wasting his free time.

 # Writing
+## 2021-12-09
+One one aspect of Water Tyrant has over Teros, is that she can always relate to him as they are both dealing with cloning blues.
+No matter what they do, they will always be compared to the original.

+Teros always thinks about what the original would do.
+"This is something he would like?
+Is this something he would hate?"
+And the Original's role as the captain of the GodsFont Guard means that Teros will continue leading to maintain appearances.

+It takes him a while.
+But he eventually, he wears the mask.
+He protects for the sake of protecting and not because he needs to keep up appearances.
+He doesn't need to hide himself as the "real" thing.

+As for the water tyrant, she just hates being compared to Torrin.
+She may have at one point thought, "what would Torrin do?"
+But she's tired of restricting herself.
+She's tired of Torrin's neutral responses of measured, calm self-restraint.
+She has the power, she has the abilities, she has control.
+And why not flaunt it?
+Especially against those who would look down on her for being a duplicate.

+It helps her push away the thought that one day, Torrin will conquer her and take her back.

+That's a big difference between the two: In the end.
+Teros is willing to die for his cause.
+He knows that the story is much bigger than him.
+He also knows that this will honor the original's name if he protects the land.

+Compare and contrast with the Water Tyrant.
+She's going to die, miserably, as a duplicate.
+Claiming that she never got to exist as a separate feature that even with her power, even with or wealth, even with her army, even with a drastically different alignment from Torrin.
+She is always bound to Torrin.
+She never found her escape.

+Friendships also define their behavior.
+For Teros, many of his allies, never knew the original.
+Many of them speak about their purposes and their humanity.
+They ask if they are doing the right thing.

+With these converstaions, Teros realizes that the world is much bigger than himself.
+When people do discover that he's not the original, it's less of about who he "should" be.
+This liberates his actions and he can figure out what he wants to do in the world.
+He's willing to ask the question.
+"Who am I?
+And what do I want out of this" rather than slavishly following the original's actions?

+The Water Tyrant, conversely has no allies.
+Just the Corrupted Teros who uses her as a vessel.
+He doesn't care about her personality.
+He doesn't care that she seeks purpose.
+He just says, "this is who you are" and he has not allowed her to ask the question.

+This causes her to lash out at others.
+She represses the rage that she feels over this because she cannot strike her from Master.
+She becomes the tyrant and she soon begins conquering all in her attempts to fix to well the rage inside of her without actually confronting it.
 ## 2021-12-01
 - Teros confronts Bleud on their nature, hoping for another way out.
 - Bleud reminds Teros of her duty and devotion to him, and how specific it is.